WordPress/gutenberg/docs/README.md

 The elements highlighted in the figure are:

-1. **Block inserter**: A panel for inserting blocks into the content canvas
+1. **Inserter**: A panel for inserting blocks into the content canvas
 2. **Content canvas**: The content editor, which holds content created with blocks
-3. **Block settings**: A sidebar panel for configuring a block’s settings
+3. **Settings sidebar.**: A sidebar panel for configuring a block’s settings (among other things)

 Through the Block editor, you create content modularly using Blocks.
 There are a number of [core blocks](https://developer.wordpress.org/block-editor/reference-guides/core-blocks/) ready to be used, and you can also [create your own custom block](https://developer.wordpress.org/block-editor/getting-started/create-block/).

 A [Block](https://developer.wordpress.org/block-editor/explanations/architecture/key-concepts/#blocks) is a discrete element such as a Paragraph, Heading, Media element, or Embed.
 Each block is treated as a separate element with individual editing and format controls.
 When all these components are pieced together, they make up the content that is then [stored in the WordPress database](https://developer.wordpress.org/block-editor/explanations/architecture/data-flow/#serialization-and-parsing).

-The Block Editor is the result of the [work done on the **Gutenberg project**](https://developer.wordpress.org/block-editor/explanations/faq/#what-is-gutenberg) which is aimed to revolutionize the publishing experience.
+The Block Editor is the result of the [work done on the **Gutenberg project**](https://developer.wordpress.org/block-editor/explanations/faq/#what-is-gutenberg) which is aimed to revolutionize the WordPress editing experience.

 Besides offering an [enhanced editing experience](https://wordpress.org/gutenberg/) through visual content creation tools, the Block Editor is also a powerful developer platform with a [rich feature set of APIs](https://developer.wordpress.org/block-editor/reference-guides/) that allow it to be manipulated and extended in a multitude of different ways.